ultimaweapon/tsuki/README.md

 - Hook functions is not supported.
 - Light userdata is not supported.
 - Panic when memory allocation is failed without retry (same as Rust).
+- No recursion checks on a call to Rust function.
 - Rust function cannot yield the values back to Lua in the middle.
 - GC has only one mode and cannot control from outside.
 - Chunk name does not have a prefix (e.g. `@`).